 The District of Columbia False Claims Act D.C.
-Code §§2-381.01 et seq. was initially enacted in 2011, and it is one of the rare state False Claims Acts that not only includes most important provisions of the Federal Law, but actually exceeds the federal law in some respects and that of many other states.
+Code §§2-381.01 et seq. was initially enacted in 2011, and it is one of the rare state False Claims Acts that not only includes most important provisions of the Federal Law but actually exceeds the federal law in some respects and that of many other states.
 Read below to learn more about the Washington DC False Claims Act.

 About the DC FCA